2Day FM: 2020s

+Schedule

 Rebranding

 Early in 2015, Southern Cross Austereo announced a re-branding of the Today Network stations in capital cities.
 This followed the successful revamp in September 2014 of poorly performing Adelaide station SAFM.
 The rebrand was to HIT 107, which also provided it with a new fresh on air sound.
 In January, new logos were announced for all the capital city stations (excluding Canberra) to the Hit brand.

-Perth station 92.9 FM was easily rebranded Hit 92.9, and the remaining capitals were co-branded to their previous names with the hit brand and frequency, for example "Hit 1019 the Fox", and "Hit 1041 2DAY FM".
+The remaining capitals were co-branded to their previous names with the hit brand and frequency, for example "Hit 1019 the Fox", and "Hit 1041 2DAY FM".
 These co-brands were expected to dispense with the older identities, as demonstrated by the trademark applications lodged by SCA.
 A trademark on "HIT104" was intended to be the eventual identity of 2Day FM.

-Brisbane's co-branding with B105 was abandoned in Easter 2015 to HIT 105, leaving Sydney and Melbourne the only station idents with co-branding.

 On 1 September 2015, both 2Day FM and Fox FM transitioned away from using the "hit" line in their on-air positioning.
 Hit Network Group CD Dave Cameron advised "'Hit' will always be in the on-air vernacular, being the backbone of the network format, but more of a focus would be on '2Day' and 'Fox' brands in those respective markets".
 The following year, 2016, SCA continued to roll out the Hit Network brand to former Today Network regional stations.

+In July 2020, the SCA unveiled a number of major changes to the Hit Network in metro and regional markets.
+The Hit Network introduced a brand new logo, and introduced Hit’s all-new mood-based music strategy.
+It was a combination of big pop hits of now and familiar songs from past decades that listeners can “fall back in love with”.

+In March 2025, 2Day FM underwent its biggest overhaul in years, launching a new sound and promise: The hits, before they hit..
+2Day FM refreshed its sound and imaging promising new hits before they hit, as their tagline suggests.
+The station is also committing to playing more new music than any other commercial radio station in Sydney and increased support of Australian artists.
+The station will market their new sound to “showcase the youthful and vibrant side of Sydney”.